Malindi Marine National Park & Reserve

 Malindi Watumu is 120km north of Mombasa and 28km south of Malindi.
 Driving along the main Mombasa – Malindi road, turn towards the Indian Ocean and the park sits 11km from the main road.
 The nearest town to the park is Malindi, a seaside town set along a strip of tropical beaches that are popular with holidaymakers in search of the sun.

-By Air: If you’re wishing to fly into the area, the nearest airport is also located in Malindi.
-Malindi airport has daily scheduled flights to Mombasa, Nairobi, and Lamu.
+By Air: If you wish to fly into the area, the nearest airport is also located in Malindi.
+Malindi Airport has daily scheduled flights to Mombasa, Nairobi, and Lamu.
 The airport also serves Private Charters

 Booking & Reservations Malindi Marine National Park & Reserve Contact